concordchat-legacy/api-docs/channels.rst

 Channels
 ========
-Channels are hatsu's one-way communication type for both messages and voice.
+Channels are Ayaka's one-way communication type for both messages and voice.

 Category